 How’s this for street cred: I’ve been riding motorcycles since I was 8 years old.
 My dad had a bike and bought me a little helmet and we went riding together through the streets of Pennsylvania and Ohio, much to the chagrin of my terrified grandmother.

-So while I’m not a bike person these days (unless we’re talking about a street bicycle), I was intrigued by the Harley-Davidson Museum in Milwaukee.
-Turns out this place isn’t just for badass bikers.
+I’m not a bike person these days (unless we’re talking about a street bicycle), but I was intrigued by the Harley Davidson Museum in Milwaukee.
+Turns out this facility isn’t just for badass bikers.

 Harleys were used over the years by our military, so you’ll find plenty of army bikes on display.

 These models from more than 100 years ago look like plain old bicycles, except they have engines.
 Imagine how much hipster cred you’d earn if you cruised through your hood on one of these!

 Harley Davidson Museum Highlights: Gas tanks, engines, interactive exhibits

 Folks who love shiny bright colors will take lots of enjoyment from the wall of gas tanks.

 I couldn’t choose just one favorite, although I do like this black one with stripey colors.
 I’m guessing from its retro design that this one is from the ’70s.

 Another room features a large display of engines from Harleys over the years.

 The motor room includes interactive touchscreens where you can pick any Harley from over the years and hear how it sounds when it starts.
 People who enjoy the revving of motorcycle engines will go nuts here.